shopsys/monorepo-tools/docs/introduction/console-commands-for-application-management-phing-targets.md

 Drops all data in the database and creates a new one with demo data.

 #### test-db-demo
-Drops all data in the test database and creates a new one with demo data.
+Drops all data in the test database and creates a new one with demo data and exports products to elasticsearch test index.

 *Note: All database related targets `db-*` have their `test-db-*` variant for the test database.*